Fort Pickett: Beginnings

 Late in 1941 a team of Army surveyors visited the site of a former Civilian Conservation Corps camp near the small rural town of Blackstone, Virginia.
 There they found enough land, water and other resources needed to establish a post large enough to simultaneously train more than one infantry division.
 The site also offered easy railroad access to both mountain and coastal training sites.
-By December, 1941, 45867 acre of land in Nottoway, Dinwiddie, Lunenburg and Brunswick Counties were acquired and cleared to prepare for construction of the first buildings.
+By December 1941, 45867 acre of land in Nottoway, Dinwiddie, Lunenburg and Brunswick Counties were acquired and cleared to prepare for construction of the first buildings.

-Elements of the Virginia National Guard had their first taste of what is now Fort Pickett on Dec.
-6–7 when the 1st Battalion, 116th Infantry, camped here on the way back to its home station at Fort Meade, Maryland, having completed a series of war games in North Carolina.
+Elements of the Virginia National Guard had their first taste of Fort Pickett on 6–7 Dec. when the 1st Battalion, 116th Infantry, camped here on the way back to its home station at Fort Meade, Maryland, having completed a series of war games in North Carolina.

 World War II

 Two rail spurs were built into the camp in 1942–1943 to increase logistical efficiency and the rapid movement of troops on and off post.
 Air transportation to and from Pickett became available with the completion of a Blackstone Army Airfield in late 1942.
 The tower was placed beside the only hangar built on post, and its steel beam frames and cinder block foundation are still visible today.
-Since each cement runway was 5,269 feet long and 300 feet wide, the four-runway airfield was large enough to allow the safe landing of the Douglas C-47 "Gooney Bird."
+Since each concrete runway was 5,269 feet long and 300 feet wide, the four-runway airfield was large enough to allow the safe landing of the Douglas C-47 "Gooney Bird."
 Fighter planes could use the runway in an emergency, although none were stationed at the airfield.
 Aircraft fuel was delivered by rail and contained in fuel trucks, since permanent storage tanks were not constructed until after World War II.
 The airfield remained virtually unchanged until the 1990s.

 By the end of 1942, more than 1,400 buildings were completed and in use across the post, including approximately 1,000 enlisted barracks and 70 officer's quarters.
 Twelve chapels, the post hospital complex (later greatly expanded) and six firehouses were built, along with warehouses, headquarters and administrative buildings.
 To assure an adequate water supply for the post and its potential 60,000-soldier population, the Army built and maintained its own water pumping, filtration and sewage treatment plants.
 In the 1980s the Army transferred control and operation of these facilities to the town of Blackstone.

 For recreation, there were four movie theaters (two more were added later), a field house with a gym, several enlisted clubs, a main post exchange and several "satellite" PXs.
 By the war's end, more than 300 additional buildings were constructed, including a female barracks and facilities for two prisoner-of-war camps.